Shahid-coder/python-colab/README.md

 # Documentation

 [python-colab](https://github.com/Shahid-coder/python-colab) is an end-to-end open source project for learning purpose.
-It is a comprehensive notebooks that will teach you python from zero to hero.
+It is a set of comprehensive notebooks that will teach you python from zero to hero.
 Python-colab was originally developed by shahid.

 Note: This project uses python 3.8 or later .
 # clone